jezze/berk/README.md

     $ berk config set tags "beer donut" "myhost"

-Using berk list with a tag we can now filter out only the remotes that match the tag we are interested in like "donut":
+Using berk remote with a tag we can now filter out only the remotes that match the tag we are interested in like "donut":

     $ berk remote -t donut

 We can use the results to run our uptime command again but only on the remotes we previously filtered out:

-    $ berk exec "uptime" $(berk list -t donut)
+    $ berk exec "uptime" $(berk remote -t donut)

 This way, and with some bash magic, you can make very complex execution schemes.